ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ```

-## What To Do If Your Application Does Not Work
+## What to do if your application does not work

 I have not been able to get a debugger working with .NET Core apps running under Wine, so you will have to rely on logging methods to debug issues that you run into.